Fail2Ban simple filter to block SQL injection attacks

 Please enable JavaScript to view this site.

 Apache mod_cache provides a nice activity log as described in the following post: Website Acceleration - Apache Caching.
+I am using the records in this log to identify attacks.

 # Fail2Ban simple filter to block SQL injection attacks